jimhitchcock/Module_12_credit_risk_resampling/report-template.md

 ## Summary

 * Both models did well predicting the creditworthiness of the borrowers however the oversampled data performed slightly better.
+  Here is the classification report for the original data:
 ![Screenshot_1](https://github.com/jimhitchcock/Module_12_credit_risk_resampling/blob/main/Resources/Original_data.png)

 * It is more important that we accurately predict the non-performing borrowers than it is to predict the performing loans.
+  Here is the classification report for the second batch, oversampled data:
 ![Screenshot_2](https://github.com/jimhitchcock/Module_12_credit_risk_resampling/blob/main/Resources/Oversampled_data.png)